Blood test to detect lung cancer

 Blood test could identify lung cancer patients at earliest stage

-Scientists have made a significant step forward in developing a blood test that could detect cancer patients – including lung cancer – before symptoms appear.
+Scientists have made a significant step forward in developing a blood test that could detect cancer – including lung cancer – before symptoms appear.

 “The use of a combination of selected biomarkers for early detection has the potential to change the way we screen for cancer, and it is based on the same rationale for using combinations of drugs to treat cancer.”